 Treat learning environments with care and respect

-Library staff who are identifiable, and whose contact details are available on the library web pages
+Library staff who are identifiable, and contact details are available on the library web pages

-Library staff who work and consult with academic colleagues, to ensure library services match and support teaching, learning and research needs
+Library staff who consult with academic colleagues to ensure library services and resources match and support teaching, learning and research needs

 Access to a range of up to date resources, both online and print, with training and support available to help you find the information that you need

-Students should attend the library introduction and all library sessions that are provided to support your course
+Students should attend the library introduction and all library sessions that are provided to support academic study

 Staff should attend the library session in the University’s new staff induction programme

-Visitors who have borrowing rights should check the email account provided on your application for library communication
+Visitors who have borrowing rights should check the email account provided on their application

-Where appropriate incorporate suggestions into our service planning and delivery
+Where appropriate we will incorporate suggestions into our service planning and delivery

 Raise any queries promptly